ARPOISE/ARpoise/php/porpoise/README.md

 ### Playing a Sound
 If an animation is started and the Unity-prefab of the POI contains an AudioSource component, the audio source is played.
+The volume of the sound can be animated via a animation of type **volume**.

 ### Opening a WEB Page
 Animations allow opening a web page in a browser on the user's device.
 In order to do so, either the **Name** or the **Followed by** value of the animation must be of the form "**openUrl:https://www.apoise.com/**".
 If an animation with such a **Name** is **started**, or an animation with such a **Followed by** value **ends**, the app will open the URL given after the "**openUrl:**" tag in a web browser.